 Commitments and targets

 We have an aspiration to be a leading major retailer on sustainability, but we can only achieve this if we spark systemic, innovative change by engaging policymakers, investors, consumers and other businesses.
 This means leading with others.
-A number of specific Plan A commitments reflect our intent to achieve this, including those that address climate change, deforestation, youth unemployment, product-related sustainability issues, circular economy, health and wellbeing, and global communities.
+A number of specific Plan A commitments reflect our intent to achieve this, including those that address human rights, climate change, deforestation, employability, product-related sustainability issues, circular economy, health and wellbeing, and global communities.

 We’re focused on six areas that we believe are most crucial to delivering our ambitions:

 - Demonstrating the business case for a progressive, responsible approach to business

 - Joining global efforts to reduce greenhouse gases and move to a low-carbon, climate-resilient economy